chenzhenghai/GPU_CDT_Refine/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; TStatus **ts_debug)

 triangulateio *input:
 Input is a constrained Delaunay triangulation.
 Use the same data type "triangulateio" as Triangle software (https://www.cs.cmu.edu/~quake/triangle.html), see triangle.h and triangle.cpp for more information.
 GenerateRandomInput routine in mesh.h and mesh.cpp is able to generate a random point set and a random segment set, then compute the CDT of them as an input.
 You can make your own input as well.
-Some input samples are also give in input folder.
+Some input samples are also given in input folder.

 triangulateio *result:
 A pointer.
 Make sure it is not NULL.
-Its pointlist, trianglelist and segmentlist contain the final refined CDT.
+Its pointlist, trianglelist and segmentlist form the final refined CDT.

 double theta:
 Minimum allowable angle.
 Theoretically, it cannot be smaller than 20.7 degree.
 The triangle in final mesh wouldn't contain angle smaller than theta.